Make an appointment by phone

 The Lupus Clinic at Boston Medical Center

-The Lupus Clinic at Boston Medical Center is a partnership between the Departments of Rheumatology, Dermatology, Nephrology, and Obstetrics/Gynecology.
+The Lupus Clinic at Boston Medical Center is a partnership between the Departments of Rheumatology, Dermatology, and Nephrology.
 Our specialists in these departments have experience caring for hundreds of patients with chronic autoimmune diseases, including lupus.
 In the Lupus Clinic, patients can be seen by multiple physicians on the same day for convenient and comprehensive care.
 In addition, many of our physicians conduct research to better understand the development and treatment of lupus.
 This includes clinical trials and an autoimmune disease patient registry.

 We have a monthly lupus meeting where researchers, physicians, and patient care providers meet to discuss research breakthroughs, new therapies, and how to improve the patient experience.

 BMC’s lupus patient population is diverse.
 We strive to provide exceptional care to all patients - without exception.

 Please contact the lupus patient navigator at 617.638.1831 to refer a patient.

 Referrals can also be faxed to 617.638.7454.
 On the cover letter, please specify “Lupus Clinic at BMC” and “Attention: Lupus Clinic.”

 connective tissue diseases, such as cutaneous lupus, dermatomyositis, and morphea, and complex medical dermatology, including sarcoidosis and vasculitis

 Many lupus patients, despite receiving the standard-of-care treatment for lupus or lupus nephritis, still do not achieve a complete remission.
 Some patients cannot tolerate the standard-of-care treatments because they develop significant side effects.